 When a loved one struggles with drug addiction and recovery, it can be difficult to watch, especially when that loved one is a teenager.
 Feelings of hopelessness or worry may be overwhelming and parents often feel uncertain in whom to confide or where to turn.
 For parents supporting a teenager during addiction recovery, the following are suggestions to help advocate for the child’s health and well-being.

 Participation in hobbies and extracurricular activities which are enjoyable for the teenager should be encouraged.
 Sports, theater, music and art are helpful for both parents and the teenager in terms of coping with the challenges of rehabilitation.
 As a healthy outlet, there is a socialization aspect to going out and meeting other young people in a sober environment which can encourage the idea that fun is not always associated with drugs or alcohol.
 Programs specifically designed for teenagers in recovery from addiction may also be available.

-Teenagers need approximately 9-12 hours of sleep each night to function optimally, promote muscle repair, memory, cognitive abilities and ward off depression.
-Sleep is a critical aspect of recovery which benefits the whole family.
+Teenagers need approximately 9-12 hours of sleep each night to function optimally, promote muscle repair, memory, and cognitive abilities and ward off depression.
+Sleep is a critical aspect of recovery that benefits the whole family.

 Healthy eating is as important as sleeping well for teenagers.
 As a parent, healthy food options should be provided which provide essential vitamins and minerals.
 They have the added benefit of supporting a teenager’s recovery by encouraging clean eating habits and decreasing negative side effects from sugar and bad carbs.
 Stock the pantry with greens such as spinach, kale and broccoli as well as other various fruits and vegetables while keeping sugary foods and cereals at a minimum.

 If your teenager is in recovery from addiction and you need support, contact Hired Power.
-Trained counselors are available to help you.
-Call us today at 800-910-9299.
+Trained counselors in Huntington Beach are available to help you.
+Call us today at 800.910.9299.